Searching for The Best Medicare Supplement Plans Available In Harlem, Florida?

 Hendry County Resources for Seniors

-• Hendry County Council on Aging – Senior programs, meals, transportation services
+• Hendry County Council on Aging – Senior programs, meals, and transportation services

-• Hendry County Health Department – Preventive services and health programs
+• Hendry County Health Department – Preventive services and community health programs

 Healthcare Resources

-• Hendry Regional Medical Center – Emergency care and hospital services in nearby Clewiston: (863) 902-3000
+• Hendry Regional Medical Center – Emergency and hospital services in nearby Clewiston

-• Regional healthcare systems in Fort Myers provide specialists, advanced imaging, and comprehensive hospital care
+• Regional healthcare systems in Fort Myers – Specialists, advanced imaging, and comprehensive hospital care

 Community Resources

-Clewiston – Grocery stores, pharmacies, and basic services about 10 minutes away
+• Clewiston – Grocery stores, pharmacies, and daily services (about 10 minutes)

-• Local churches and community groups serving Harlem residents
+• Local churches and community groups – Ongoing support and community involvement

 Additional Support